joshhornby/joshhornby.github.io/_posts/2026-01-19-serving-markdown-for-ai-agents.md

 ## The result

-Bots now have two options when they visit a post:
+AI agents now have two options when they visit a post:

 1. Fetch the HTML for the full rendered page
 2. Find the link tag and fetch clean markdown instead

 The `rel="alternate"` pattern is already common for RSS feeds.
 Using it for markdown follows the same idea.

 The markdown files include front matter with title, date, and tags.
-Bots get the content in a format built for reading, not rendering.
+AI agents get the content in a format built for reading, not rendering.

 ## Why bother

 The web was built for humans using browsers.
-Bots are a different kind of reader.
+AI agents are a different kind of reader.
 They don't care about your CSS or sidebar.
 They want the content in the simplest form possible.

 Serving markdown alongside HTML costs nothing for human readers.
-It just makes your content easier for bots to read.
+It just makes your content easier for AI agents to read.

-This is like adding RSS feeds years ago.
+This is like adding RSS feeds many years ago.
 A second format for a different kind of reader.
 The pattern is familiar, even if the reader is new.